darkobits/log/README.md

 ### `addSecret(secret: string | RegExp, maskChar = '*'): void`

-This method may be used to ensure passwords and other sensitive information is not inadvertently written to the output stream.
+This method may be used to ensure passwords and other sensitive information are not inadvertently written to the output stream.
 It accepts either a string literal or a regular expression.
 By default, secrets are masked using the `*` character.

 **Example:**